wldh-ug/CSED332_Refactoring/ANSWER.md

         }
         ```

-A method `printDocument` was only called at once in method `requestWorkstationPrintsDocument` so that we inlined method `printDocument` in it.
+Also, a method `printDocument` was only called at once in method `requestWorkstationPrintsDocument`, so that we inlined method `printDocument` in it.

 Answer to Q3
 ============